 BUILDING FALL – .75

-• Base falling to the floor during a building skill
+• Base or spotter drops to the performance surface during a building skill

 MAJOR BUILDING FALL – 1.25